paperclippete/Milestone2/README.md

 > Google Map

 I worked really hard using a combination of the documentation available from Google and my own code in order to have my map display the locations I wanted.
 I created and linked to a JSON file and created a function that would then assign a marker for each place.
 I used a template literal in order to publish the information on each location within a Google Info Window.
-I wanted to use geolocation in order to show the user's position relative to the markers.
+I wanted to use geolocation in order to show the user's position relative to the markers (**Geolocation feature means users outwith Glasgow will have to scroll to Glasgow - see 'Features for the Future' below**).
 I've styled some of the Map elements in order to increase visibility and functionality for my users.

 > What's On?